-The findings reveal important information about anthropogenic harms as well as the prevalence of starvation and disease among different types of wild animals near urban areas.
+The findings reveal important information about anthropogenic harms and the prevalence of starvation and disease among wild animals near urban areas.
 Of particular note is the high number of admissions for starvation and emaciation in birds, even though birds generally have more access to human food waste in areas where humans live.

 The results are not meant to provide insight into the total or relative numbers of various harms to wild animals who live far from humans, as the data is about animals living near human areas.
-However, its methods and approach can be very useful to inspire further research that focuses on animals living in those more distant areas.
-The paper was authored by Meagan King, funded by a postdoc grant by Animal Ethics, together with animal scholars Jolene Giacinti, Sara Dubois, Stéphane Lair, Jane Parmley and Claire Jardine.
+However, its methods and approach can inspire further research focusing on animals living in distant areas.
+The paper was authored by Meagan King and funded by a postdoc grant from Animal Ethics, together with animal scholars Jolene Giacinti, Sara Dubois, Stéphane Lair, Jane Parmley and Claire Jardine.

 This broad study analyzes 163,000 medical records for wild animals admitted to rehabilitation centers and pathology labs across Canada between 2009 and 2019.
 It integrates data from diverse regions and sources, providing a multi-faceted look at risks to Canadian wild animals.
 The results show high rates of injury, disease, and mortality among wild animals near human-occupied areas.